Statistics - not the trump card you think

 Real-world situations usually have too many variables for statistics to be useful

-I've argued with Jordan Peterson acolytes about whether there are intrinsic psychological differences between men and women.
+I once argued with a Jordan Peterson acolytes about whether there are intrinsic psychological differences between men and women.
 The acolyte cited Peterson as his source for a study showing that in cultures that try to treat men and women as if they don't have intrinsic psychological differences, the differences become more extreme.
-I pointed out that even if his claim about the study was accurate, and *even if* we ignore the fact there are few if any cultures that don't more or less share American ideas about this topic, assume they examined many different such cultures, and ignore the effect that contact with other cultures that do have gender roles would've had on them, it's *still* a bad argument because the way a culture treats gender is never anything close to the only difference between it and another culture.
+I pointed out that even if his claim about the study was accurate, and *even if* we ignore the fact there are few if any cultures that fit that description and assume they examined multiple different such cultures, it's *still* a bad argument because the way a culture treats gender is never anything close to the only difference between it and another culture.
 A real society has *thousands* too many variables for this to be a reasonable argument.
 But he got mad at me for refusing to treat his "study" as instant proof of his claim and wouldn't continue the debate.

 Statistics often measure the wrong thing